russellsamora/geolocation-simulator/README.md

 * Oh, you want features?

 ### How it works
-When testing something with geolocation, it can be a pain to walk around, so this simulates that experience.
+When testing something with geolocation, it can be a pain to walk around, so this simulates that experience by overriding the native geolocation API so you change almost zero code switching to production.
 You supply a list of coordinates, and the simulator will follow the path (as the crow flies) between them.
 It moves at a constant pace and then stops on completion.
 You can provide a custom speed.
+Use something [like this](http://www.findlatitudeandlongitude.com/click-lat-lng-list/) to easily create your path coordinates.

 ### Browser compatibility
 Tested in the following browsers/versions: